NazarMohl/Baltimore_City_Salary_Forecast/README.md

 ---
 ## Data understanding
 ---
+Baltimore City Mayor Brandon M. Scott  was elected on the promise of "Building a Better Baltimore" ([Press Release](https://mayor.baltimorecity.gov/news/press-releases/2021-12-08-one-year-anniversary-mayor-scott-outlines-ambitious-action-plan-term)).
+As part of his vision, he has created an interactive tool for his [Action Plan]( https://gcc02.safelinks.protection.outlook.com/?url=http%3A%2F%2Fmayor.baltimorecity.gov%2Ftracker&data=04%7C01%7CKenneth.Nischan%40baltimorecity.gov%7C318dacf66da8423b187708d9ba735fc2%7C312cb126c6ae4fc2800d318e679ce6c7%7C0%7C0%7C637745826954590218%7CUnknown%7CTWFpbGZsb3d8eyJWIjoiMC4wLjAwMDAiLCJQIjoiV2luMzIiLCJBTiI6Ik1haWwiLCJXVCI6Mn0%3D%7C3000&sdata=7u81HpdakoGFTKvseUv9V1w56FEYYjaf4j87kiBYVSo%3D&reserved=0).
+This Action Plan lists 5 priorities of which the first listed priority is “ Building Public Safety”.
+3 of the 4  top listed “Primary Agencies” for this priority are:
+-Baltimore Police Department
+-Baltimore City Fire Department
+-Baltimore City Health Department
+With over 63 departments in the city, we decided to focus on these 3 departments concerned with public safety: Police, Fire and Health departments.
+These are also among the largest departments (agencies).

-Baltimore publishes salary data at this URL:  [Baltimore City Employee Salaries](https://data.baltimorecity.gov/datasets/baltimore::baltimore-city-employee-salaries/explore?showTable=true)
+Baltimore publishes salary data at this URL: [Baltimore City Employee Salaries](https://data.baltimorecity.gov/datasets/baltimore::baltimore-city-employee-salaries/explore?showTable=true).
 This dataset includes Baltimore City employee salaries and gross pay from fiscal year 2011 through last fiscal year and includes employees who were employed on June 30 of the last fiscal year.
 (Fiscal Year is from July 1 to June 30).
 Each of the roughly 154K rows represents the salary record of one employee in one year.
-So an individual who continued to work from 2012 to 2015 would have 4 records in the data set - one for each year of employment.
+So, an individual who continued to work from 2012 to 2015 would have 4 records in the data set - one for each year of employment.
-The record provides full name, job classification, deparment, hire date, annual salary as well as gross pay among other information.
+The record provides full name, job classification, department, hire date, annual salary as well as gross pay among other information.
 We focused on salary because it is a consistent number to go with a job classification as opposed to gross pay which may include other deductions.

 ---
 ## Data Preparation
 ---
 Data was “cleaned” by removing records with null fields or filling null fields with substituted values.
-With over 63 departments in the city, we decided to focus on the 3 largest deparments concerned with public security: Police, Fire and Health deparments.
-Therefore, we sliced/diced dataset by agencies, years, job titles, etc.
+We sliced/diced dataset by agencies, years, job titles, etc.
 We calculated totals and means of salaries across each department for each year.
-We used new dataframes to hold this information and to use in our models.
+We used new DataFrames to hold this information and to use in our models.
 We charted as appropriate and as shown below.

 ---
 ## Data Analysis